Choosing the Right Bug Light for Your Home: What You Need to Know

 What is a Bug Light?

-A bug light is a special type of light bulb designed to reduce the attraction of insects to light sources.
+A bug light is a special type of light bulb designed to reduce insect attraction to light sources.
 Unlike regular incandescent bulbs, which emit broad-spectrum white light that draws in a wide variety of bugs, bug lights typically emit a specific spectrum of yellow or amber light.
 This spectrum is less appealing to many flying insects, including mosquitoes, moths, and other pests that are attracted to traditional light sources.

 How Do Bug Lights Work?